agairola/cissp/Domain-7/disaster-recovery-planning.md

   * You must identify and prioritize critical business functions as well so you can define which functions you want to restore after a disaster or failure and in what order.

   * Business impact assessment (BIA): ` identifies vulnerabilities, develops strategies to minimize risk` `costs related to failures`

+#### Crisis Management

+  * Crisis management is a science and an art form.
+If your training budget permits, investing in crisis training for your key employees is a good idea.
+This ensures that at least some of your employees know how to handle emergency situations properly and can provide all-important “on-the-scene” leadership to panic-stricken co-workers.

+#### Emergency Communication

+  * When a disaster strikes, it is important that the organization be able to communicate internally as well as with the outside world.

+  * Communicate internally during a disaster so that employees know what is expected of them—whether they are to return to work or report to another location, for instance.

+  * Disaster damaged some or all normal means of communications, at that point, it’s too late to try to figure out other means of communicating both internally and externally.